LagazoLabs/CSE-212-Final-Project/Data Structures Project/2-topic.md

 There are various ways to add items to a linked list, and all it depends is if you are removing from the head/tail, or the middle.

 ![inserting_into_head](images/topic2-3.jpg)

-In this example, we are using a doubly-linked list.
+Using the image above, we can see how new values are added in to the head of the linked list.

 ```Python
     def insert_head(self, value):